 Vision

-The Zoo and Aquarium All Hazards Partnership seeks to serve as a hub for preparedness resources and activities for the exotic animal industry, building a culture of preparedness and providing a platform for experts from all sides of the industry to effectively collaborate on issues of shared concern.
+The Zoo and Aquarium All Hazards Partnership seeks to serve as a hub for preparedness resources and activities for the exotic animal industry, building a culture of preparedness and providing a platform for experts from all aspects of the industry to effectively collaborate on issues of shared concern.

 What is the Exotic Animal Industry?